folio-org/okapi/doc/guide.md

 what modules they have available, the internal module needs to be made available for them, and if needed, some permissions assigned to some admin user.

-There is a more detailed walk-through about [securing.md](securing an Okapi installation).
+There is a more detailed walk-through about [securing an Okapi installation](securing.md).

 ### Module Descriptor Sharing